Excavations for rainwater drainage pipes brought to light fourteen more petrified trees in Lesvos island’s Petrified Forest.

 He said that the fossilized trunks were of both small and large trees, and included branches of the trees as well.
 They vary in age and are both conifers and fruit-bearing trees.

-According to experts, the way the trees lie shows the violence of volcanic eruptions 18 million years ago.
+According to experts, the way the trees lie shows the intensity of the massive volcanic eruptions that occurred 18 million years ago.

 Professor Zouros said that based on the area’s geologic formations, it seems the site of the fossilized trees was part of an ancient valley.